vippsas/vipps-ecom-api/vipps-ecom-api.md

 the user's details from Vipps Login:
 [`GET:/vipps-userinfo-api/userinfo/{sub}`](https://vippsas.github.io/vipps-login-api/#/Vipps%20Log%20In%20API/userinfo)

-**Please note:** There is a time limit of 168 hours to retrieve the consented profile data from the userinfo endpoint.
+**Please note:** It is recommended to get the user's information directly after completing the transaction.
+There is however a _time limit of 168 hours_ (one week) to retrieve the consented profile data from the `/userinfo` endpoint to better support merchants that depend on manual steps/checks in their process of fetching the profile data.
+The merchant will get the information that is in the user profile at the time when they actually fetch the information.
+This means that the information might have changed from the time the user completed the transaction and the fetching of the profile data.

 ### Vipps Login access token